• Skip to primary navigation

 Instructions:

-• Add mustard seeds, juice, vinegar and water to a glass liquid measuring cup or a glass bowl and cover with plastic wrap.
-Let sit at room temperature for 8 hours.
+• Add mustard seeds, juice, vinegar and water to a glass liquid measuring cup or a glass bowl.
+Cover with plastic wrap and let sit at room temperature for 8 hours.

 • Transfer the mix into a food processor and add salt and tarragon.